salehyahyaa/SalehYahyaa/README.md

 **Hey, I'm Saleh!**
 ---
-Dual major undergraduate student in Computer Science and Information Technology.
+Dual major student in Computer Science and Information Technology.
 I specialize in backend with a strong interest in growth using C++ and Python.

 **Public Projects Index**